Mrs Asaturov’s Year 4 Class

 Your child will participate in a dance lesson and sports/gymnastics lesson every week.
 It is normally expected for children to have a full PE kit kept in school at all times.

 Children should not be wearing any jewellery including earrings for PE.
-If your child does wear earrings, please could you ensure they are taken out before school on Wednesday and Thursdays please.
+If your child does wear earrings, please could you ensure they are taken out before school on Wednesdays and Thursdays please.